LOVECHEN/DisgracedPilot/README.md

 Instructions:

 * Load code onto the EON.
-* SSH into the EON and run 'scons' in the ~/openpilot folder.
+* SSH into the EON and run 'scons' in the /data/openpilot folder.
 (May take one hour or more.)
-* Copy LiveParameters from another fork into the ~/data/params folder.
+* Copy LiveParameters from another fork into the /data/params folder, or use the existing one if it is valid.
+* Remove any old instances of op_params.json or kegman.json in /data/.
+* After rebooting, in /data/openpilot, tune parameters as desired using op_tune.py.

 Known Limitations:

  * There are innumerable unknown limitations, behaviours, and interactions that can and will adversely affect system performance.
  * Limited handling of loss of one or both lane lines.
-System may be unpredictable in this scenario.
+Bosch system inherently performs poorly when the left and right lane lines are not detected together.
+System will be unpredictable in this scenario.
  * No handling of lane changes.
 System tries to return to the centre of the original lane until the lane lines are passed.
  * Steep turns close to the Accord EPS torque limit have unpredictable performance.
  * Controls have only been mildly tuned, resulting in occasional lateral oscillation or overly-aggressive steering.